Dmirandae/Caronte--2D-/README.md

 ***Contact :

-Finally, I hope that the function will be useful; any comments or improves to make the function more efficient or better will be appreciated. best.
+Finally, I hope that the function will be useful; any comments or improvements to make the function more efficient or better will be appreciated. best. (and sorry about my english, I'm not the best! :D)

 email: atorresgalvis@gmail.com